safal123/laravel-interview-api/README.md

 # Laravel API Setup

-This is the backend API for the project, powered by Laravel and using SQLite for simplicity.
+This is the backend API for the project, powered by Laravel and using SQLite.
 The API handles authentication with Laravel Sanctum and is pre-configured to include a test user for ease of use.

 You can find the frontend repository here: [Frontend Repository](https://github.com/safal123/interview-vue-client)

-Follow the instructions to setup the api.
+Follow the instructions to set up the api.

 ## Prerequisites